eBay/bascomtask/README.md

    CompletableFuture<Integer> resolved = $.cond(cond,firstChoice,secondChoice);
    int got = resolved.get();
 ```
-In this example, once _computeCondition()_ completes, then either _Task1.compute1()_ or _Task2.compute2_ will be
-executed.
-Because the _resolved_ value is requested (through the _get()_ call), then _cond_ task is required,
-and once complete then either _Task1.compute_ or _Task2.compute_ is executed.
+In this example, the _get()_ call activates the conditional expression _resolved_.
+That in turn activates
+_computeCondition_ which is the task method behind _cond_.
+Once complete, the _cond()_ Orchestrator method
+then activates one of its other arguments depending on boolean result in _cond_.
+The value returned by the
+chosen task method finds its way to _got_.

 While that call to _cond()_ efficiently avoids executing either the _then_ or _else_ choice that will not be used,
 it may be more desirable in some cases to start either of those result tasks at the same time as the condition task
-so that when the condition is ready the result tasks are also ready or at least have already been started.
+so that when the condition is ready, the result tasks are also ready or at least have already been started.
-The _cond()_ call has an alternate form for this purpose that allows booleans to be specified indicating this intent:
+The _cond()_ call has an alternate form for this purpose with two additional simple boolean values to be
+specified indicating this intent:

 ```
    CompletableFuture<Integer> resolved = $.cond(cond,firstChoice,true,secondChoice,true);